digital-blueprint/handbook/docs/frontend/dev/build_tooling.md

 # Build Tooling

-For package management we use [yarn 1.x](https://classic.yarnpkg.com) since it provides support for monorepos through yarn workspaces and allows to hoist dependencies in mono repos so bundles can consume them.
-We have not looked into yarn 2.x+ and the new workspaces support in nom 7.x+.
+For package management we use npm.
+We use workspaces in combination with mono repos and git submodules to allow developing multiple packages at the same time.

 For managing mono repos we also use [lerna](https://lerna.js.org/), which allow us to run tasks for all included packages.